BIAPT/NET_ICU/README.md

 - **Functional connectivity (dPLI) ** : Time-averaged functional connectivity for the different experimental phases
 - **Hub ** : Time-averaged functional connectivity for the different experimental phases

-Features left to implement

-- Spectrogram
+- ** Spectrogram : Average frequency of all electrodes
-- Topographic map
+- ** Topographic map : Topographic map of frequency power from 4 to 13 Hz
-- Separation into left-right hemisphere

 ## Repository Structure